The Best of You: Background

 The song was given a new audience in 1991 when the song was covered by English singer Kenny Thomas, retitled "Best of You", from his debut album, Voices (1991).
-Thomas's version, produced by Ian Green and released by Cooltempo Records, reached No. 11 in the United Kingdom and also charted in France, Germany, Ireland, Luxembourg, the Netherlands, and New Zealand.
+Thomas's version, produced by Ian Green was released by Cooltempo Records and reached No. 11 in the United Kingdom and also charted in France, Germany, Ireland, Luxembourg, the Netherlands, and New Zealand.